batect/batect/README.md

 ## Things that would have to be changed when moving to Kotlin/Native

-* would most likely need to replace YAML parsing code (although this would be a good opportunity to simplify it a bit and do more things while parsing the document)
+* would most likely need to replace YAML parsing code (although this would be a good opportunity to simplify it a bit and do more things while parsing the document rather than afterwards)
 * file I/O and path resolution logic
+* process creation / monitoring